Sitaram8472/JQCollector/README.md

  ## 🏗 Structur

+ 1. Pseudocode and Basic Questions.
- <ul> - Questions related to array manipulation and optimization.
+ 2. Array/- Questions related to array manipulation and optimization.